New and Enhanced Rebate, up to $300!

 Where Can I Find Qualifying Toilets?

 Although we do not endorse specific companies or water-conserving products, as a service to you, we provide a list of some local businesses where UHETs are available.
+We suggest shopping around for toilets and plumbers to get the best deal.

 - Ferguson at 2815 Chanticleer Ave.
 Santa Cruz (831)462-1377